Dr Lucy McIvor, Clinical Psychologist

 Academic Interests

 I have held research positions at the University of Oxford and have published work in a range of academic journals.
 My research focuses on the way that people access, experience and are supported within acute and crisis mental health services, and the cognitive and emotional processes that shape behaviour in these high-intensity settings.
 I am particularly interested in how services can be designed to reduce psychological harm, foster relational safety and respond more effectively to people with complex needs.
+My research work also includes neuropsychological test development and the assessment and treatment of executive functioning difficulties.